solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/add_headers_to_body/_index.md

 ```

 ### Updating the response code
 As you can see from the response above, the upstream service echoes the JSON payload we included in our request inside the `data` response body attribute.
-We will now configure Gloo to add the values of two headers to the body:
+We will now configure Gloo Edge to add the values of two headers to the body:

 - the value of the `root` header will be added to a new `root` attribute at the top level of the JSON body,
 - the value of the `nested` header will be added to a new `nested` attribute inside the `payload` attribute.